Fire Resilience of Mass Timber — hero

 Fire Testing

-The fire lasted four hours, ten minutes and self-extinguished once the fuel load was exhausted.
-Despite the intensity of the fire, the building remained structurally sound and, following the fire, was safe to enter.
+By 25 minutes, only residual contents continued to burn at low intensity.
+The fire ultimately lasted four hours and ten minutes and self-extinguished once the fuel load was exhausted.
+Despite the severity of the exposure, the structure remained stable and was safe to enter after the test.

 Char Saves the Day